 3. Other – Some manufacturers have developed their own signature controls such as Sola’s sliding lever, which functions in a similar fashion as 2 buttons, but in a much more elegant way of gently pushing a single switch back and forth.
 FIX Neo lights come with 3 buttons and an LCD screen, creating a little control panel on the top which is incredibly useful.

-4. Remote Control – This is a fairly new method, developed by Nauticam on their FIX Neo light system, as well as by I-Torch on their Venom series.
+4. Remote Control – This is a fairly new method, developed by Nauticam on their FIX Neo light system, as well as by Kraken on their Hydra series.
 By connecting fiber optic cables to the lights, as single master remote controller can control several lights at once, making it much easier and faster to change your lighting instead of setting each light separately.

 Modes and Levels